 You will have to be an excellent negotiator for this type of do-it-yourself debt settlement.

-It’s essential to know the maximum amount you can afford as a monthly payment and the exact date you can pay.
+You need to know how much money is in your bank account, the maximum amount you can afford as a monthly payment plan and the exact date you can pay.
 Or you can try to negotiate to pay one lump sum.

 Make sure you have all of the debt collector’s contact information.
 Before you speak to them, do some research.
 Know what to say and what not to say.
 If the debt collectors catch you off guard, tell them to call you back at a specific day and time, making sure to give yourself enough time to do your research.